 The Learning For Justice Educator Grants fund projects on three levels: district, school and classroom.

 School-level grants and district-level grants award up to $5,000.
 Successful projects have focused on improving school climate, preventing or responding to incidents of hate, or promoting dialogue about anti-bias issues at school.

-Other successful projects have incorporated Teaching Tolerance’s Social Justice Standards into school- or district-wide curriculum or have worked to support educators adopting the best practices outlined in Teaching Tolerance’s school climate resources.
+Other successful projects have incorporated Learning For Justice’s Social Justice Standards into school- or district-wide curriculum or have worked to support educators adopting the best practices outlined in Learning For Justice’s school climate resources.

 Classroom-level grants award up to $5,000.
 Successful projects have helped educators promote empathy and kindness, positive identity development, perspective taking, critical thinking about injustice and collective action.

-They have offered educators the resources necessary to create safe and welcoming classrooms that reflect the outcomes described in Teaching Tolerance’s Social Justice Standards.
+They have offered educators the resources necessary to create safe and welcoming classrooms that reflect the outcomes described in Learning For Justice’s Social Justice Standards.
 Preference is given to projects that emphasize student action and promote student voice.

 School and Community Need

 • What student, school or community need or issue does this project address?